-If your wedding is in the Caribbean in August, go for lightweight fabrics in breezy styles, whereas if you're getting hitched in the winter in Boston, it's all about snow-like sparkle and heavier, lush fabrics like satin or taffeta.
+If your wedding is in the Caribbean in August, go for lightweight fabrics in breezy styles.
+But if you're getting hitched in the winter in Boston, it's all about snow-like sparkle and heavier, lush fabrics like satin or taffeta.

 Despite all the advice that's available about choosing the most appropriate silhouette, style, and fabric, you don't have to listen to us, your consultant, or your mother.
-If you want to wear a taffeta ballgown on the beach or a trendy pantsuit to City Hall, it's your wedding!
+If you want to wear a taffeta ball gown on the beach or a trendy pantsuit to City Hall, do it—it's your wedding.

-64. Tweak a Gown in Tailoring, Don't Re-design It
+Tweak a Gown in Tailoring, But Don't Re-design It

-65. If You Don't Love It, Don't Panic—You Can Salvage It
+If You Don't Love It, Don't Panic—You Can Salvage It

 Say you really can't fall back in love with the dress, but you can't afford to scrap it and start from scratch buying a second one.
 Re-sell it online, emphasizing that the dress is brand new and unworn.
 "That way you can recoup more than the average 50 percent resale and get back 60 to 80 percent of the retail price," says Julie Jones, founder of Encore Bridal, a gown resale website.

-Of course you don't want the groom to see your pick, but what about friends?
-Make a rule before you start sending pics of the gown of how widely you'll share —just with the people at the appointment?
+Of course you don't want your partner to see your pick, but what about friends?
+Make a rule before you start sending pics of the gown of how widely you'll share it—just with the people at the appointment?
 Just with the bridal party?
 If you don't set the rule in advance, you could feel trapped later into showing everyone, and lose some of the magic of the reveal on the big day.

 Keep the Dress Away From Home